-By default, inventory data already stored in Tower blends with data from the external source.
-To use only the external data, specify -overwrite.
-To specify that any existing hosts get variable data exclusively from the -source, specify -overwrite_vars.
+By default, inventory data already stored in the controller blends with data from the external source.
+To use only the external data, specify --overwrite.
+To specify that any existing hosts get variable data exclusively from the --source, specify --overwrite_vars.
 The default behavior adds any new variables from the external source, overwriting keys that already exist, but preserves any variables that were not sourced from the external data source.

-awx-manage inventory_import --source=/ansible/inventory/ --inventory-id=1 --overwrite awx-manage has a variety of commands used to clean old data from Tower.
-Tower administrators can use the Tower Management Jobs interface for access or use the command line.
+'''

+awx-manage inventory_import --source=/ansible/inventory/ --inventory-id=1 --overwrite

+'''